davidbeckingsale/davidbeckingsale.github.io/_posts/2012-01-01-Minimalist-workspace.md

 Once you start work, your desk will quite likely turn into a tip.
 This is how it should be.
 When I have been at my desk for a few hours there will inevitably be paper, pens, crumbs, coffee mugs, and other assorted detritus all over it.
 At the end of the day though, I will make an effort to clean everything back up, so I know that the next morning, the thought of spending 20 minutes futzing around and tidying won't even cross my mind.

-Regardless of the skepticism with which you regard these _minimalist_ workspaces, bear in the mind the barriers you might accidentally create for yourself by effectively saying _"F*** it,"_ and leaving your workspace in mess.
+Regardless of the skepticism with which you regard these _minimalist_ workspaces, bear in the mind the barriers you might accidentally create for yourself by effectively saying _"F*** it,"_ and leaving your workspace in a mess.

 [mm]: http://merlinmann.com
 [db]: http://danbenjamin.com